 The goal of this work was leverage the state of the art dialog systems that exist today and explore how the can be adapted to represent personas in a scalable way.
 Solving this problem is not only crucial to deliver a better customer support experience to clients but is also a crucial step to develop more engaging and realistic chatbots, bringing us one step closer to pass the Turing test.
-This chapter concludes this dissertation by presenting our main contributions in Section 6.1 and pointing out promising directions to further develop this work in Section 6.2.
+This chapter concludes this dissertation by presenting our main contributions in chap:contributions and pointing out promising directions to further develop this work in chap:future.